 The Masters of Foxhounds Association of America (MFHA) was formed in 1907 and is the governing body of organized fox, coyote, other acceptable legal quarry and drag hunting in the United States and Canada.
 The MFHA’s main activities are:

 In 2000, the MFHA Foundation was established as a 501(c)(3) tax-exempt organization with a mission to help preserve the sport of foxhunting for future generations.
-It is an umbrella organization which allows donors to give funds to either the Foundation or the Hunt Staff Benefit Foundation (HSBF).
+It is an umbrella organization to the MFHA Foundation and the Hunt Staff Benefit Foundation (HSBF).

-The membership of Masters of Foxhounds and the participation of their hunts are voluntary, but once a Master has accepted membership and a Hunt has accepted Registration or Recognition, they must adhere to the rules and should adhere to the guidelines of the Association and pursue the sport according to the best possible customs and traditions.
+Masters of recognized hunts must be members of the MFHA and must adhere to its rules and should adhere to its guidelines.
+The participation of hunts as member hunts is voluntary, but once a hunt has accepted registration or recognition, it must adhere to the rules and should adhere to the guidelines of the MFHA and pursue the sport according to the best possible customs and traditions.

-The Association is governed by a Board of Directors consisting of a President, two Vice Presidents, a Secretary-Treasurer, Representatives from various Districts in the United States and Canada and one or more Directors at Large, who usually include the three past Presidents.
-An Executive Director is also known as the "Keeper of the Stud Book".
-The Officers and Directors are elected by the membership.
+The MFHA is governed by a board of directors consisting of a president, one or two vice presidents, a secretary-treasurer (or secretary and treasurer), representatives from each district in the United States and Canada and directors at large, who usually include the three (3) past presidents.
+The president can, at his discretion, appoint an additional director at large.
+An executive director is appointed by the board of directors and is responsible for the day-to-day operations of the MFHA.
+The executive director is also known as the "Keeper of the Stud Book."
+The officers and directors are elected by the membership.